Teach English in Korea – Get ready for the adventure of a life time!

-Once you have sent your E2 visa documents to Korea, please send me your tracking number.
+Once you have sent your documents to Korea, please send me your tracking number.

-Your employer will receive your E2 visa documents and will apply for your visa number at the immigration office.
+Your employer will receive your documents and will apply for your visa number at the immigration office.
 This will take 1-2 weeks.

 Please call your nearest Korean embassy and find out what documents they will need with your visa number.

-* It is important to call your nearest Korean embassy and ask about what additional e2 visa documents you need to prepare because each Korean embassy asks for a slightly different version of the e2 visa documents.
+* It is important to call your nearest Korean embassy and ask about what additional documents you need to prepare because each Korean embassy asks for a slightly different version of the E2 visa documents.

-Step 6 - Send your additional e2 visa documents to nearest Korean embassy
+Step 5 – Send your additional E2 visa documents to nearest Korean embassy

 Once you get your visa number, you will need to go in person or mail the additional documents needed by your nearest Korean embassy to them.
-If you mail your documents, please make sure you send them by FEDEX (express only) and include a self address FEDEX (express only) package so you can get your documents back quickly.
+If you are within a 3 hours drive, I recommend you go in person.
+If you mail your documents, please make sure you send them by express ONLY and include a self addressed express ONLY package so you can get your documents back quickly.